 I would even go so far as to say that the Polgár family refuted the idea that geniuses are the mere consequence of biological flukes.

-But it’s not going to be wake up by itself.
+But it is not going to wake up by itself.

 But what can you do to become everything you can be?

-Before we discuss the psychological makeup of a genius let’s first identify what a genius is…
+Before we discuss the psychological makeup of a genius, let us first identify what a genius is…

 What Is A Genius?

 “The only geniuses produced by the chaos of society are those who do something about it.
 Chaos breeds geniuses.
-It offers a man something to be a genius about.”-
+It offers a man something to be a genius about”.- B.F.
+Skinner

-“Genius is the recovery of childhood at will.” –
+“Genius is the recovery of childhood at will”. – Arthur Rimbaud

 Or so do we believe.

-After Einstein’s death, for example, a team of psychologists analyzed his grey organ anatomically (weight, volume, and folding of the brain), but they did not found anything that wasn’t normal.
-6
+After Einstein’s death, for example, a team of psychologists analysed his grey organ anatomically (weight, volume, and folding of the brain), but they did not find anything that was not normal.6

-So if it’s not the brain itself, what is it?
+So, if it is not the brain itself, what is it?

-Since László Polgár’s dedicated his life on the idea that geniuses can be produced let’s listen to his parameters:
+Since László Polgár dedicated his life to the idea that geniuses can be produced, let us listen to his parameters:

-Every healthy child may be led to the to the summit.
-The fact that the majority of children can learn a new language between the ages 1 – 2 proves this.
-Think about it, isn’t this an achievement of genius?
-If they continue, at the age of 10 they can speak 5-6 languages.
+Every healthy child may be led to the summit.
+The fact that the majority of children can learn a new language between the ages of 1 – 2 proves this.
+Think about it, is this not an achievement of genius?
+If they continue, at the age of 10, they can speak 5-6 languages.
 This genius results firstly from education and self-education.
 The opinion of world-famous geniuses also confirms this assertion.
 Let me cite some examples:

-H. de Balzac: “Every human talent consists of two parts: patience and time.”
+de Balzac: “Every human talent consists of two parts: patience and time”.

-According to László Polgár being genius isn’t an inborn trait, it’s a level everybody can achieve in theory.
+According to László Polgár, being genius is not an inborn trait; it is a level everybody can achieve in theory.